Invention Background

 I discovered soft AFOs, which no orthotist had previously clued me in on, are great if you're shoeless, but trying to wear them with shoes lead to greater fatigue.
 I wasn't likely to wear one anywhere but home.

-Smart-Step I realised, immediately after getting it home from my orthotist, was basically what I had been wearing all along, just with a much less bulky foot plate (much less) and with a big fat hinge in the back instead of two hinges on either side.
-It's a great product that has many fans, because it's a huge improvement over traditional calf-high AFOs, but it turned out to be less comfortable and discreet than my original AFO and I set it aside and continued my search.
+Smart-Step I realised, immediately after getting it home from my orthotist, was basically what I had been wearing all along, just with a much less bulky foot plate (much less) and a single, larger, protruding hinge in the back instead of two hinges on either side.
+It's a popular product that has many fans, because it's a huge improvement over traditional calf-high AFOs, but it turned out to be less comfortable and discreet than my original AFO and I set it aside and continued my search.

 I next tried to get fitted for the WalkAide which is a cuff you wear under your knee which senses your gait and fires the perineal nerve that causes the dorsiflexion that lifts your foot while walking.
 High-tech.
 But it had been too long since my injury and my nerves were too atrophied to respond to the electrical impulses.
 So WalkAide wasn't going to be the miracle solution I thought it might for me.
 But if one is new to foot drop, I would recommend giving it a shot.
 But I would keep a back-up like TreadStrap in your back pocket, because reports at that time indicated issues with the device not working consistently.
 They appeared to still have bugs that were being worked out.
 But if insurance covers it or you have a large pile of cash, the WalkAide is a promising solution for many (but I'd still want a back up).
 When I learned it wasn't for me, I was a bit devastated but determined to continue my search.